How to Remove a Kitchen Tile Backsplash – Step-by-Step Guide

 If you haven’t already considered it, now is the perfect time to evaluate the condition of the wall and decide whether a fresh coat of paint is necessary.

-Even if the new backsplash will cover most of the wall, painting it beforehand can create a uniform look and serve as a clean backdrop for your installation.
+Even if the new backsplash covers most of the wall, painting it beforehand can create a uniform look and serve as a clean backdrop for your installation.

 Opting for a neutral or complementary color can enhance the overall aesthetic of your kitchen, especially in areas where the backsplash may not extend, such as above cabinets or near doorways.